E-learning App

 After analyzing the business opportunities within the completion state, I designed two different UX approaches.

-The challenge was identifying what matters most to the user at this moment: the certificate, sharing the achievement, the "sum up" of all the lessons or the “wow” moment after completing the learning experience.
+The challenge was identifying what matters most to the user at this moment: the certificate, sharing the achievement, the sum up of all the lessons or the "climax" moment after completing the learning experience.

-In both approaches, I chose to first celebrate the achievement, then offer both a short and an extended version of this moment, with different hierarchies of the achievements and the final reward.
+In both approaches, I chose to first celebrate the achievement with different hierarchies of the achievements and the final reward.

 My first understanding was that a share option here is a must, and this short process must lead to it and make it very easy.